-Why should you invest in a camera specifically designed for golf instruction?
+Why should you invest in a camera specifically designed for video analysis?

 FPS is an abbreviation for frames per second, and indicates how many frames the camera is capable of recording per second.